hashicorp/nomad/website/source/docs/internals/scheduling.html.md

 Nomad servers run scheduling workers, defaulting to one per CPU core, which are used to process evaluations.
-The workers dequeue evaluations from the broker, and then invoke the appropriate schedule as specified by the job.
+The workers dequeue evaluations from the broker, and then invoke the appropriate scheduler as specified by the job.
 Nomad ships with a `service` scheduler that optimizes for long-lived services, a `batch` scheduler that is used for fast placement of batch jobs, and a `core` scheduler which is used for internal maintenance.
 Nomad can be extended to support custom schedulers as well.